§ 23-20.8-2.1. Board of massage therapists.

-(a) Within the division of professional regulation of the department of health, there shall be a state board of massage therapy examiners to be appointed by the director of the department of health with the approval of the governor.
-The board shall consist of seven (7) members who reside in the state of Rhode Island, four (4) of whom shall be licensed pursuant to this chapter and one of whom shall be a member of the general public, and who does not have financial interest in the profession, or is married to someone in the profession.
-At no time shall more than one board member be an owner of, an instructor of, or otherwise affiliated with a board-approved massage therapy school or course of instruction.
+(a) Within the division of professional regulation of the department of health, there shall be a Rhode Island state board of licensed massage therapists appointed by the director of the department of health with the approval of the governor.
+Composition of board members: The board shall consist of seven (7) members who reside in the state of Rhode Island.
+At all times at least four (4) members shall be massage therapists in good standing, and shall have engaged in the practice of massage therapy for not less than five (5) years.
+One member shall be a member of the general public, who does not have financial interest in the profession, or is married to or in domestic partnership with someone in the profession.
+At no time shall more than one board member be an owner of, an instructor of, or otherwise affiliated with a board-approved massage therapy school or a course of instruction.
 The four (4) members who are licensed pursuant to this chapter shall represent both solo practitioners as well as members of a group practice.

-(b) The initial board shall be appointed for staggered terms, the longest of which shall not exceed three (3) years.
-After the initial appointments, all terms shall be for two (2) years and a member may be reappointed for a second (2nd) term.
+(b) The board shall be appointed for staggered terms.
+All terms shall be for two (2) years.
 No member shall serve more than three (3) consecutive terms.
-Upon the death, resignation or removal of any member, the director of the department of health, with the approval of the governor, shall appoint to fill vacancies, as they occur, a qualified person to serve on the board for the remainder of his or her term or until his or her successor is appointed and qualified.
+Upon the death, resignation, or removal of any member, the director of the department of health, with the approval of the governor, shall appoint to fill vacancies, as they occur, a qualified person to serve on the board for the remainder of his or her term or until his or her successor is appointed and qualified.

 (c) The board shall elect, at its first meeting of the calendar year, from its members a chair and other officers as it deems appropriate and necessary to conduct business.
 The chair shall preside at meetings of the board and shall be responsible for the performance of all duties and functions of the board and shall perform those duties customarily associated with the position in addition to other duties assigned by the board.
 The board shall designate a member to serve in the absence of the chair.